JABJustaBaby/cordova-plugins-firebaseecommerceanalytics/README.md

 ## INSTALLATION

-`cordova plugin add -d https://github.com/JABJustaBaby/cordova-plugins-firebaseecommerceanalytics --variable "FIREBASE_CORE_VERSION" = "16.+"`
+`cordova plugin add https://github.com/JABJustaBaby/cordova-plugins-firebaseecommerceanalytics --variable "FIREBASE_CORE_VERSION" = "16.+"`

 If you are having some issues with pod in ios, please do this and reinstall the plugin